ravudet/Fx.Core/monads2.md

   ...
 }
 ```
+With this new framework, we are writing the same amount of code, but because of the monad we are able to preverse the select/count relationship through any number of calls to `Select` and through other monads.
+The same will be true for our customer implementing `Shuffle`: the select/count relationship will be preserved through the `Shuffle` call, and the shuffle/count relationship ship will be preserved through the `Select` call.
+This will be true no matter now many times `Shuffle` and `Select` are called in sequence.
+This means that whoever implements a monad only needs to be concerned with the top-level combinations of relationships without having to worry about how deeply nested those calls go.

-TODO next time, we will see the code that our customers can now write to implement a shuffle that preserves the count
+Next time, we will see the code that our customers can now write to implement a shuffle that preserves the count.